-Lisa, like many of us, was originally sceptical about getting back into education after being in a full-time job and career for many years.
+Lisa, like many of us, was originally skeptical about getting back into education after being in a full-time job and career for many years.

 ‘Starting my access course was one of the most nerve-wracking times of my life.
 However, my tutors were really good and guided me through both the course and the UCAS process.
 They were really focussed on helping me achieve what I needed to get into my chosen university.
 They were supportive both pastorally and academically which really helped ease me back into studying.’

-For those sceptical of getting back into education because they are a little older, needn’t worry!
+Those who are skeptical of getting back into education because they are a little older needn’t worry!

 For those who might be feeling inspired by Lisa’s story or those who are considering a change of career.

 ‘Just go for it.
 What have you got to lose?
 If you’re able to do an Access to HE course or a course online through distance learning, you still have the opportunity to work and can balance your studies with your everyday life.
 Your life needn’t change much, but your goals and ambitions will.
 Making the decision to complete an Access to HE course has got me exactly where I needed to be and it’s the best jump I’ve ever made.’